Simon-Henrique/Simon-Henrique/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on front End projects
+- 🔭 I’m currently working on data engineering with SISS, SQL Server, Python and more.
-- 🌱 I’m currently learning react
+- 🌱 I’m currently improving my knowledge with Python, looking to be a true FullStack
-- 👯 I’m looking to collaborate on any front end project that uses angular as main language.
+- 👯 I’m also interested in DevOps and big data stuff.
 - 📫 How to reach me: mind.traveler@hotmail.com
 - ⚡ Fun fact: Im a self-taught and I love it
-- 🐱‍👤 There is my made projects until now: [simon-dev-portfolio.netlify.app](https://simon-dev-portfolio.netlify.app/)
+- 🐱‍👤 There is my made projects until now:(Need some updates) [simon-dev-portfolio.netlify.app](https://simon-dev-portfolio.netlify.app/)

 <div align="center">
   <a href="https://github.com/simon-henrique">